ArleyAi/macpaw-metromap/README.md

 # MetroMap
-MetroMap for by Vyacheslav Chukhno
+MetroMap for MacPaw by Vyacheslav Chukhno

 You can watch short youtube video that demonstrates app: